-Censure vote vs Sri Lankan leader fails as crisis simmers
+Censure vote vs. Sri Lankan leader fails as crisis simmers

 “The next couple of months will be the most difficult ones of our lives,” he said.
 “I have no desire to hide the truth and to lie to the public.
 Although these facts are unpleasant and terrifying, this is the true situation.
 For a short period, our future will be even more difficult than the tough times that we have passed.”

-Attacks on peaceful protests last week sparked countrywide violence that left nine people, including a lawmaker, dead and 200 wounded.
-Many homes of lawmakers and their supporters were burnt down.
+Attacks on peaceful protesters last week sparked countrywide violence that left nine people, including a lawmaker, dead and more than 200 wounded.
+Many homes of lawmakers and their supporters were burned down.

-The motion accuses Rajapaksa of being responsible for the economic crisis by introducing untimely tax cuts and prohibiting the use of chemical fertilizers, which resulted in crop failures.
-It also says that the president mismanaged the COVID-19 pandemic using it for militarization, promotion of non-scientific solutions and making unfavorable deals on vaccines.
+The motion accuses Rajapaksa, whose nickname is Gota, of being responsible for the economic crisis by introducing untimely tax cuts and prohibiting the use of chemical fertilizers, which resulted in crop failures.
+It also says the president used the COVID-19 pandemic for militarization and mismanaged it by promoting non-scientific solutions and making unfavorable deals for vaccines.

+“For almost 40 days people have camped on the road saying ‘Gota Go Home,’ but those who call themselves people’s representatives, who come and sit here, are deaf,” Sumanthiran said after the vote.

+“They can’t even agree to take up for discussion for debate a matter that people have been shouting from the streets.”

 Sri Lanka has suspended repayment of about $7 billion in foreign loans due this year out of $25 billion to be repaid by 2026.
 The country’s total foreign debt is $51 billion.
 The finance ministry says the country currently has only $25 million in usable foreign reserves.

-The foreign currency shortage has limited imports resulting in long lines for milk, fuel, cooking gas and medicines.
+The foreign currency shortage has sharply limited imports, resulting in long lines for milk, fuel, cooking gas and medicines.

-Wickremesinghe said Monday that the lack of diesel will be resolved to some extent with shipments from India.
+Wickremesinghe said Monday that the lack of diesel fuel will be resolved to some extent with shipments from India.

 “For over 40 days, three ships with crude oil and furnace oil have been anchored within the maritime zone of Sri Lanka.
 We are working to obtain dollars in the open market to pay for these shipments,” he said.